 Updating your home’s rebuild cost

-If you make any structural changes to your house, such as adding a shiny new extension or a loft conversion, these are likely to affect the rebuild cost.
+If you make any structural changes to your house, such as a new extension or a loft conversion, these are likely to affect the rebuild cost.

 If the rebuild cost increases without your buildings insurance increasing to match, you could end up underinsured and left to cover the difference if anything was to happen.

-Therefore it’s important to check that your buildings insurance covers any extra value you add to your home.
+Therefore it’s important to check that your buildings insurance covers anything that adds extra value to the rebuild cost of your home.

 So before you start work on your next big project, it’s worth chatting to your insurer first.